bytesnake/ztl/README.md

-# ZTL - Lorenz Taking Notes
+# ZTL - Zettel Tools by Lorenz

 A fast static note taking generator with integration into Vim and Mastodon.

 ### Goals

- - [ ] support for Markdown and LaTeX rendering
+ - [x] support for Markdown and LaTeX rendering
+ - [x] generate cache for navigation plugins in editor
  - [ ] publish set of notes to Mastodon
- - [ ] generate cache for navigation plugins in editor